SimonBiggs/ipython-geant4-linac/README.md

 Once downloaded type `localhost:8888` into a [chrome](https://www.google.com/chrome/browser/) or [firefox](https://www.mozilla.org/firefox/new/) browser.

-Be warned that if you use the docker method of installation data will not be saved once you close boot2docker, therefore you need to download the .ipynb files to your computer.
+Be warned that if you use the docker method of installation data will not be saved once you stop the docker process, therefore you need to download the .ipynb files to your computer.
 These can be uploaded again by dragging and dropping into the browser window.